 Both current and legacy year values have been adjusted to align with the taxonomy revisions.

-Other: All base report industry market data, including the Industry Market Report and Competitive Market Analyzer, have been updated to year-end 2015 content.
+Other: All base report industry market data, including the Industry Market Report and Competitive Market Narrative, have been updated to year-end 2015 content.
 BizMarkets2Go reports are updated monthly and market performance metrics for those reports.
 This release marks a distinct acceleration in real-time BizMiner market data, which has previously been posted about 6 months after the actual time series point.
 (Financial metrics in the CMA and B2Go series will be updated with the release of new BizMiner financial benchmarking content in late June).
 Industry performance data in BizMarkets2Go Market Radius Profiles and the update data in the Industry Market series will now be synched.